org-test-client-veracode-app/vrm_research/README.md

-Docker Container With Spring Boot Web Service Example Test_1
+Docker Container With Spring Boot Web Service Example Test_1 ORG
 =====================================================
 The aim is to demonstrate a running docker container with a spring boot standalone web service thus, I've written the web service with Spring Boot as simple.
 For intensive